2020 arrives in Seattle with a Space Needle laser show as winds delay fireworks at least awhile

 The New Year’s fireworks show at the Space Needle has been delayed — at least for a couple hours — after organizers made a last-minute call to push the scheduled midnight event to 2 a.m.
 Wednesday because of high winds in the Seattle area.

 The countdown to midnight led to a laser show, as officials determined that was all they could safely allow as 2020 kicked off.
 The display revved up for the post-midnight revelers.
-Music blared, pulsing, colored lights shot up and down the Space Needle and into the sky.
+Music blared, pulsing, colored lights streaked up and down the Space Needle and into the sky.

 But fireworks?
 Not yet, officials said.